-It was late afternoon when Cuby and Noelle, with her husband Peter and the baby, left to return to Cuby’s pleasant cottage on the edge of Bodmin Moor.
-Noelle and Peter were staying for a few more days before returning home to Plymouth.
+It was late afternoon when Cuby and Noelle, with her husband Phillip and the baby, left to return to Cuby’s pleasant cottage on the edge of Bodmin moor.
+Noelle and Phillip were staying for a few more days before returning home to Plymouth.

-It was dusk by the time they got home, and they were all tired as they alighted from the carriage.
+It was dusk by the time they got home, and they were all tired as they dismounted from the carriage.
 Cuby took a moment to glance around with pleasure at her garden.

 Dorry, her housekeeper, had lit candles and was looking out for them, and had a pot of tea and a plate of freshly-made scones ready as soon as they had shrugged off their travelling cloaks.

-Baby Charlotte had slept for most of the journey, lulled by the movement of the carriage, but she had awakened and was now grizzling to be fed.
+Baby Charlotte had slept for most of the journey, lulled by the movement of the carriage, but she had woken now and was grizzling to be fed.

 “I think I’ll go straight to bed, Mama,” said Noelle.
 “This little Miss won’t settle until she’s had her dinner.”

-“I’ll come with you,” said Peter.
+“I’ll come with you,” said Phillip.
 “We can both take our tea upstairs.”

 “Of course.
 Goodnight, my dears.”
-She put up her cheek as they both kissed her goodnight.
+Cuby put up her cheek as they both kissed her goodnight.
 “I’ll be up myself in a little while.”

 Left alone in the sitting room, she took her tea and a branch of candles over to the writing desk.
 Opening the lid, she took out a sheet of her best writing paper, and set out her inkstand and a new quill – she still preferred those to the new steel nibs, though she would use one for simple notes.
 But for letters – no, it had to be the quill.

 Dipping it carefully into the ink, she shook off the excess and began to write in her clear flowing hand: